-(Pocket-lint) - Amazon is launching its assault on the pharmaceutical healthcare industry, with the introduction of Amazon Pharmacy.
-It's a new service where you can get home deliveries of prescription medication.
+(Pocket-lint) - Amazon has launched its assault on the pharmaceutical healthcare industry, with the introduction of Amazon Pharmacy.
+It's a service where you can get home deliveries of prescription medication.

 Here's everything you need to know.

 What is Amazon Pharmacy?

 Amazon Pharmacy is a prescription drug delivery service available through Amazon.
 When you sign up for Amazon Pharmacy, you will be given the option to create a "secure pharmacy profile", which includes adding information about health insurance, medical issues and allergies, and regular prescriptions.
 Amazon said it accepts "most" insurance plans, and it will give customers the option of connecting with a pharmacist for advice.